alanqrwang/brainmorph/README.md

 + `--list_of_metrics` specifies the metrics to report.
 Options are `mse`, `harddice`, `softdice`, `hausd`, `jdstd`, `jdlessthan0`.
 To compute Dice scores and surface distances, `--moving_seg` and `--fixed_seg` must be provided.
 + `--save_eval_to_disk` saves all outputs to disk.
 The default location is `./register_output/`.
 + `--visualize` plots a matplotlib figure of moving, fixed, and registered images overlaid with corresponding points.
++ `--download` downloads the corresponding model weights automatically if not present in `--weights_dir`.

 You can also replace filenames with directories to register all pairs of images in the directories.
 Note that the script expects corresponding image and segmentation pairs to have the same filename.